giordamaug/WisardLib4Python/README.md

 + sklearn
 + PIL

 To run the ``test_folower.py`` example notebook you need the following python packages:

 + matplotlib
 + opencv

+Both notebook runs in Google Colab by launching them with the